 In August 2017, we completed a 3D seismic survey of approximately 2,500 square kilometers offshore Sao Tome and Principe.
 Processing has been completed and the 3D seismic data has been integrated into our geological evaluation.
 We continue to mature an inventory of prospects on the license area in Sao Tome and Principe and will continue to refine and assess the prospectivity.
-In the second quarter of 2023, we received approval to extend the exploration phase for Block 5 offshore Sao Tome and Principe through May 2024.
+In April 2024, we received approval to extend the current exploration phase for Block 5 offshore Sao Tome and Principe to May 2025.